 We planned our tour of Cornwall before we headed down, booking into a couple of camp sites ahead of time.
-We thought we had our routes sorted to but after struggling to even turn right at the first junction we came to we decided to go left instead taking a longer, prettier route, which was easier to drive!
+We thought we had our routes sorted to but, after struggling to turn right at the first junction we came to, we decided to go left instead taking a longer, prettier route, which was easier to drive!

-The journey is all part of the fun so don’t panic if you have to take a detour and change plans last minute (because you too are struggling with right hand turns!)
+The journey is all part of the fun so don’t panic if you have to take a detour and change plans last minute (especially if you also struggle with right hand turns!)

 4. Pack light

 This is probably a good tip whether you are camping under canvas or in a camper.
-Although camper vans are much bigger than your average car space is somewhat limited.
+Although camper vans are much bigger than your average car, space is somewhat limited.
 The rental company will probably be able to provide all the kitchen utensils you need, bedding and more.
-Take all weather clothes but there’s really no need for nothing more!
-The van will have it covered.
+Other than your clothes, the van will have it covered.

 As a rule of thumb take half of what you think you’ll need (particularly clothes) – we thought we had packed light and still came home with one suitcase full of clean washing!
-It’s also a good idea to take things that serve multiple purposes – conditioner and shampoo in one anyone.
+It’s also a good idea to take things that serve multiple purposes e.g. 2-in-1 shampoo and conditioner.

 Just remember, anything you don’t have that turns out to be essential can be bought once you get there!
 That’s what campsite shops are for.